-Social democracy and its discontents: Race and class in the fallout of the UK general election
+Social Democracy and its Discontents: Race and Class in the Fallout of the UK General Election

 The hard-right has secured a victory in Britain.
 On 12 December, almost a third of the British electorate voted into power Conservative Party leader Boris Johnson: a man who has called Black people ‘piccaninnies’ with ‘watermelon smiles’, and niqab-wearing Muslim women ‘letterboxes’; written about Arabs with ‘hooked noses’ and ‘slanty eyes’; and derided gay men as ‘bumboys’.
 The elected Tory government is set to strengthen Britain’s hostile environment of arbitrary deportations, inhumane asylum detentions and racist labour hierarchies, in addition to initiating ‘legislative cleaning’ against Gypsies, Roma and Travellers.
 Johnson also seems committed to completing the transformation of Britain into a deregulated, low-tax haven for international finance capital, with workers’ rights and social security reduced to nothing.